Windows Firewall Issues

 6. Click Enable, and then click OK.

-Our suggestion - don't.
-If you have different security zones in your network that are separated by firewalls or NAT devices, and no host is excluded from these restrictions, then simply install multiple collectors - one on each side of the firewall or NAT devices - to monitor hosts in those zones appropriately.
+In the monitoring industry, it is typically not recommended to connect to a remote Windows computer through an external firewall via WMI.
+Rather, if you have different security zones in your network that are separated by firewalls or NAT devices, and no host is excluded from these restrictions, then simply install multiple Collectors—one on each side of the firewall or NAT devices—to monitor hosts in those zones appropriately.

-If you wish to try to monitor Windows hosts from a collector that is firewalled from them, you must ensure that DCOM works, and that no NAT is being performed.
+With that said, if you wish to try monitoring Windows hosts from a Collector that is firewalled from them, you must ensure that DCOM works, and that no NAT is being performed.
+While it can be done, you are accepting some risks as this configuration could present many No Data alerts and possibly result in poor monitoring reliability.